mmadsen/lnraw/_posts/2014-10-6-ctmixtures-calibration-part2.md

 title: CTMixtures Equifinality - Calibration Experiment and Conclusions
 tags: [cultural transmission, time averaging, coarse graining, simulation, dissertation, open science, reproducible science, experiments, experiment-ctmixture]
 categories:
-- project:coarse grained model
+- project-coarse grained model
-- model:ctmixtures
+- model-ctmixtures
-- experiment:experiment-ctmixtures
+- experiment-experiment-ctmixtures
 ---

 ### Excess Variation? ###

 About a week ago, I ran `equifinality-2-small`, which simulated 1000 samples from each of the 4 models.
 I'm not sure what I think about the data.
 A random forest classifier is clearly able to distinguish neutral from all biased models, given synchronic population statistics.

-But there's so many variants in the population, even given the difference in per-locus versus whole trait set copying rules I [discussed in the previous note](/project:coarse%20grained%20model/model:ctmixtures/experiment:experiment-ctmixtures/2014/09/22/ctmixtures-model-calibration.html).
+But there's so many variants in the population, even given the difference in per-locus versus whole trait set copying rules I [discussed in the previous note](/project-coarse%20grained%20model/model-ctmixtures/experiment-experiment-ctmixtures/2014/09/22/ctmixtures-model-calibration.html).

 The distribution of Slatkin test values, when I use the raw per-locus values, those for the neutral models look well distributed (this is the distribution of outcomes from the "Chinese restaurant process", which is equivalent to the Ewens Sampling Formula).